maxthraxx/WFGY/wfgy_sdk/Adventure/Cave/README.md

 Then maybe you're the chosen one.
 And maybe… the next folder you open will be the beginning of your legend.

-> _Side quests and cosmic doors may unlock in WFGY 2.0.
-> 10,000 stars will decide what awakens._

 ---